cloudentity/pyron/docs/plugins.md

 }
 ```

-According to above configuration, `response-plugin` will be applied only if response status code is equal to 200.
+According to above configuration, `transform-response` will be applied only if response status code is equal to 200.